gluap/gcode_cflow/README.rst

 gcode-cflow
 ===========
-A rudimentary g-code filter to experimentally make feedrate dependent adjustments to g-code for 3D printers.
+A rudimentary g-code filter to experimentally make feedrate dependent extrusion adjustments to g-code for 3D printers.

 Different sources suggest that at high extrusion speeds, filament deformation in the extruder due to back pressure leads to a dynamic underextrusion.
 The higher the extrusion speed, the higher the back pressure and the lower the